bloodscript/pi-setup/README.md

 ## ENV File

 The compose file expects some variables provided by an .env file.
+Homepage expects some tokens and credentials, to seperate those an .envh file is needed.
-Please copy the env.example like this:
+Please copy the env.example and envh.example like this:

 ```
 cp env.example .env
+cp envh.example .envh
 ```

-Add sudo if your current user doesn't have write rights in the current directory.
+Add sudo in front of the commands if your current user doesn't have write rights in the current directory.

 ## Deployment